JCurran0499/MatrixScript/Python/DOCUMENTATION.md

 >> (x + y) * 3
 45
 ```
-*Tip: ending a MatrixScape calculation or variable declaration with __;__ will not cause the result to be printed immediately, which is the default*
+*Tip: ending a MatrixScape variable declaration with __;__ will not cause the result to be printed immediately, which is the default*
 *Tip: comments in MatrixScape begin with __//__.
 Any text after that on a given line will be ignored*

 Variables can be set to the 5 data types, and nothing else.
 Variables are dynamically typed and can be reset to any data type.